-Staff (particularly mandatory reporters) must then make their own assessment about whether they are required to make a report about the child or young person and to whom the report should be made.
-It is important to remember that the duty to report student sexual offending, or suspicions of student sexual offending, exists even if the principal, member of the leadership team or a representative of MACS advises you not to proceed.
+Staff (particularly mandatory reporters) must then make their own assessment about whether to make a report about the child or young person and to whom the report should be made.
+The duty to report abuse or suspicions of abuse exists even if the principal, member of the leadership team or a representative of MACS advises you not to proceed with reporting suspected abuse.